 - An appropriate assessment of transferable risk to children with whom the person works will be undertaken and advice sought from the local authority designated officer (LADO).
 Para 357 - Statement about who to report allegations too.
 EG: the headteacher, if it concerns a member of staff or jf the allegation concerns the headteacher, the report should be made to the Chair of Governors.
 Para 358 - A "case manager" will lead any investigation.
 This will be either the headteacher or principal, or, where the headteacher is the subject of an allegation, the chair of governors or chair of the management committee and in an independent school it will be the proprietor.
-Para 358 - The policy should cover the following aspects: - The initial response to an allegation Para 359-368 - No further action Para 368 - Further enquiries Para 369-372 - Supply teachers and all contracted staff Para 373-376 - Governors Para 377 - Suspension Para 378-385 - Supporting those involved Duty of care Para 386-388 - Confidentiality and Information sharing Para 3389-397 - Allegation outcomes [Substantiated Malicious False Unsubstantiated or Unfounded].
-This includes duty to refer to TRA and, where required, to the DBS Para 398-402 - Following a criminal investigation or a prosecution Para 403-404 - Unsubstantiated, unfounded, false or malicious allegations.
-This must cover an allegation that is shown to be deliberately invented or malicious, and how the school will consider whether any disciplinary action is appropriate against the individual who made it as per their own behaviour policy (often known as Code of Conduct) Para 405-406 - Returning to work Para 407
+Para 358 - The policy should cover the following aspects: - The initial response to an allegation Para 359-368 - No further action Para 368 - Further enquiries Para 369-372 - Supply teachers and all contracted staff Para 373-376 - Organisations using the school premises Para 377 - Governors Para 378 - Suspension Para 379-386 - Supporting those involved Duty of care Para 387-389 - Confidentiality and Information sharing Para 390-398 - Allegation outcomes [Substantiated Malicious False Unsubstantiated or Unfounded].
+This includes duty to refer to TRA and, where required, to the DBS Para 399-403 - Following a criminal investigation or a prosecution Para 404-405 - Unsubstantiated, unfounded, false or malicious allegations.
+This must cover an allegation that is shown to be deliberately invented or malicious, and how the school will consider whether any disciplinary action is appropriate against the individual who made it as per their own behaviour policy (often known as Code of Conduct) Para 406-407 - Returning to work Para 408 - Managing the situation and exit arrangements Resignations and 'settlement agreements' Para 409-414 - Record keeping Para 415-418 - References Para 419